KeepTheLidOnTight/Refactoring/README.md

-# Refactoring
+# Refactoring Horiseon
-Ryan's first homework assignment
+This project contains a refactoring of both the HTML and CSS of the Horiseon webpage.
+The original design remains.

-Edits:
+# Edits:
 Title
 Combined classes CSS
-Replaced <div> in html
+Added semantic tags HTML
-Added id to search-engine-optimization
+Added alt attributes to img elements
+Removed unneccesary elements from CSS

+# Furthur Developments:
+Continue to refactor both HTML & CSS